RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 Add the middleware to an existing Web UI Project to provide Live Reload functionality that causes the active page to reload if a file is changed.

 * **[Generic Static and Razor File  Web Server with Live Reload as a Dotnet Tool](LiveReloadServer%2FREADME.md)**
-There's also a Dotnet Tool that provides a generic Static File and Razor Page Web Server with automatically enabled Live Reload functionality.
+There's also a [Dotnet Tool](https://www.nuget.org/packages/LiveReloadServer/) and [Chocolatey Package](https://chocolatey.org/packages/LiveReloadWebServer) that provide a generic Static File and Razor Page Web Server with automatically enabled Live Reload functionality.
 Simply do `LiveReload` in folder with static HTML resources and you can serve the pages.
 Make changes and see the the changes reflected immediately.
 There's separate information in the [LiveReload Server](LiveReloadServer/README.md) project.

 ## Middleware
 You can install the Live Reload middleware [from NuGet](https://www.nuget.org/packages/Westwind.AspNetCore.LiveReload):

 ```ps